MicrosoftDocs/fabric-docs/docs/data-engineering/using-python-experience-on-notebook.md

 If you are not familiar with the grammar of reading the data objects like *delta table*, try drag and drop the file and table to the notebook canvas, or use the *Load data* in the object dropdown menu. notebook will automatically insert code snippet into code cell and generating code for reading the target data object.

-> [!INOTE]
+ > [!NOTE]
  > If you encounter OOM when loading large volume of data, try using DuckDB, Polars or PyArrow dataframe instead of pandas.

 You can find the write Lakehouse operation in **Browse code snippet** -> **Write data to delta table**.